coraliegrobel/ada-2021-project-sv4ever/README.md

 ## Organization with the team

-All the members of the team worked all all "Method" steps.
-Still, these are the main steps that each time member worked on:
+All the members of the team worked on all "Method" steps.
+Still, these are the main steps that each team member worked on:

 - Coralie Grobel: 1, 3
 - Assia Ouanaya: 2, 4